apshaiTerp/mqtt-device-test/README.md

 # mqtt-device-test

-This is a simple project that acts as a device sending stuff to the IoT cloud
+This is a simple test to prove I can send MQTT messages to an IoT broker up in the BlueMix cloud